suhaasteja/suhaasteja/README.md

-# 👋 Hi there, I'm Suhaas Teja Vijjagiri!
+# 👋 Hi there, I'm Suhaas!

 I'm a passionate developer with experience in frontend development, machine learning, and bioinformatics.
 I enjoy solving complex problems, building creative web applications, and contributing to open-source projects.